Dental Extractions

 • Tenderness of the adjacent teeth for a short period of time;

-• Numbness of the lip, chin and tongue for a few hours after the procedure.
-This is because local anaesthesia has been used to make you feel comfortable during and after the surgery;
+• Numbness of the lip, chin, and tongue for a few hours after the procedure.
+This is because local anesthesia has been used to make you feel comfortable during and after the surgery;

-In rare situations there may be a change in sensation, numbness or tingling of the lip, chin, gum or tongue which is often temporary but occasional permanent.
+In rare situations, there may be a change in sensation, numbness, or tingling of the lip, chin, gum, or tongue which is often temporary but occasionally permanent.
 In some cases, the taste of food may be affected.
 This is due to the proximity of nerves to where the teeth are.
-It the nerve is injured it will usually recover within twelve weeks but can take up to 18 months.
+If the nerve is injured it will usually recover within twelve weeks but can take up to 18 months.

 After a dental extraction, a blood clot will form in the bone where the tooth was removed.
 This blood clot is important for appropriate healing and relief of pain.
 If this blood clot is washed away the bone becomes exposed causing a constant, throbbing, and radiating pain.
 This is known as a dry socket.
 This can be easily treated by contacting your surgeon.
 You can prevent a dry socket from occurring by not rinsing on the first day of surgery, and not smoking for at least two weeks after surgery.

-Other complications include damage to adjacent teeth, sinus problems, and difficulty opening your mouth, temporomandibular joint problems and poor or prolonged healing.
+Other potential complications include damage to adjacent teeth, sinus problems, difficulty opening your mouth, temporomandibular joint problems, and poor or prolonged healing.
 Though exceedingly rare, there is also the possibility of an allergic reaction to the medications administered.